| Could An Aspirin A Day Help Keep Prostate Cancer Away?ROCHESTER, MINN. -- A Mayo Clinic study suggests

 lower in men 60 to 69 years, and 83 percent lower in men age 70 to 79 years

 compared to men in those same age groups who did not use NSAIDs daily."
+The results may mean good news for men, but Dr. Roberts cautions that

+more research needs to be done.
 "Although our findings provide important information that NSAIDs may

 protect against prostate cancer, they are not conclusive," says Dr. Roberts.